1j9c92/book-synthesis-skill/README.md

 - A **beautifully designed PDF** with high-quality visuals: flow diagrams, comparison matrices, loop diagrams, leverage charts, decision trees, timeline grids
 - A **clean markdown version** for your notes system

-The output looks like a premium briefing book written specifically for you — because it is.
+The output looks like a premium briefing book written specifically for you.

 ---